isaksengeir/isaksengeir.github.io/_site/index.rst

 -----------------------------
  by Geir Villy Isaksen, Ph.D
 -----------------------------
-You have now entered my github page - a collection of cheats & hacks I forget every day.
+You have now entered my github page - a collection of cheats & hacks I forget every day |:notebook:|.

 This page was updated |today|.